 There is no situation without a solution.
 Check how we can help you.

-Black PR of course, it follows the development of communication channels.
-On the Internet, there is no shortage of offers for paid entries, opinions, comments on online forums or social networks.
+Black PR obviously follows the development of communication channels.
+On the Internet, there is no shortage of offers for paid posts, commentary opinions in online forums or social networks.
 A place where black PR even flourishes are all websites and portals related to the labor market.
 There used to be a saying - a satisfied customer will tell three friends about the company, and a dissatisfied customer will tell ten.
 In the age of the Internet, the scale of the problem has increased significantly.
 This is also the case with dissatisfied employees - who knows, real or only impersonating such.

-On the web you can find a multitude of entries slandering the employer.
-The question is how many of them are untrue stories.
-Typical black PR, and the described situations never happened.
-Where does this exuberance come from?
-Certainly a lot of it merit of anonymity.
+One can find a multitude of posts on the web denigrating the employer.
+The question is how many of these are false stories.
+Typical black PR, and the situations described never happened.
+Why the effrontery?
+Certainly much is merit of anonymity.
 It is she who gives many people a feeling of impunity.
 It allows freedom of expression unlimited by any moral standards.
 The web gives virtually endless possibilities of modifying existing content.
 Freedom to comment on everything and everyone.
 And moderators or administrators are not always able to react quickly enough.
 Black PR is also doing well in business.
 How is it manifested?
 You can create a fake website that imitates a competitor's website, but communicates content unfavorable to its image.
 By creating the opinions of disappointed "customers".
 The range of possibilities is large, but the point is not to prompt and support black PR.

 Black PR - examples